The Patrick School

-The Patrick School is an independent private co-educational four-year high school in Hillside in Union County, New Jersey, United States.
+The Patrick School (TPS) is an independent co-educational four-year high school in Hackettstown, New Jersey, United States.
 The school was established in 2012 following the closure of St. Patrick High School Academy, which was a co-educational four-year Catholic high school in Elizabeth, New Jersey, that operated under the auspices of the Roman Catholic Archdiocese of Newark and had been founded as a vocational school in 1863 as part of Saint Patrick's Parish in Elizabeth, making it the oldest parochial high school in New Jersey.
 The Patrick School originally operated on the site in Elizabeth that had been St. Patrick High School and the school has continued to carry on the legacy of its predecessor even after its move to Hillside.

 The Patrick School is accredited by the Middle States Association of Colleges and Schools through July 2029.

+The Patrick School reached an agreement with Centenary University in December 2024 that relocated TPS to the university's campus in Hackettstown, with students also having the option to live on campus.

 History

-As of the 2009–10 school year, the school had an enrollment of 210 students and 16.8 faculty members (on an FTE basis), resulting in a student–teacher ratio of 12.5:1.
+In the 2009–2010 school year, St. Patrick High School had an enrollment of 210 students and 16.8 faculty members (on an FTE basis), resulting in a student–teacher ratio of 12.5:1.

-The school was closed in June 2012 by the Newark Archdiocese in the face of increasing costs and declining enrollment.
+St. Patrick High School was closed in June 2012 by the Newark Archdiocese in the face of increasing costs and declining enrollment, despite the school's reputation as a basketball powerhouse.

+After the school closed, the Elizabeth Public Schools occupied the school building with the new iPrep Academy School No. 8 starting in the 2013–14 school year.